 Mostly a winter delicacy when these baby potatoes are abundantly available, my niramish alur dum ranna recipe for these mini potatoes is a total charmer.
-I have had friends and family specially request these on the menu when having them over.
+I have had friends and family specially request this.
 And why not?
 After all, it has everything that is ever-charming, petite and spuds.
 Diet watchers, be aware.
 I am sure you won’t be able to keep track of your carbs with this recipe of alur dom.

 Do you know what’s better than niramish aloo dum in Bengali style?
-It’s Choto Alur Dum recipe made in niramish Bengali style!
-Serve it with some Bengali luchis (made with all-purpose flour and pristine white in colour), and you have yourself a winner dinner.
-This meal can give any meat, chicken or fish meal and run for the money.
+It’s choto alur dum recipe made in niramish Bengali style!
+Serve it with some Bengali luchis (made with all-purpose flour and pristine white), and you have a winner’s dinner.
+This meal can give any meat, chicken, or fish meal and run for the money.

 For this recipe of Bengali aloo dum without onion and garlic, I have used my niramish alur dom er recipe where I use regular-sized potatoes.
 The only difference is the preparation of the baby potatoes for this recipe, the rest of everything remains the same.
 For greater ease, I will sum it up here in detail.